-“As people age, there are lots of losses and lots of health problem that cause them to feel depressed,” she explains.
+“As people age, there are lots of losses and lots of health problems that cause them to feel depressed,” she explains.
 “Chronic health problems can also cause pain.
 For some people, as they transition into older age and retire, there may be a different sense of purpose that they must work out.
 There may be issues of grief because of death.
 Just trying to find new meaning and purpose can sometimes cause people to slip into depression.”

 Signs of depression are often similar to those experienced by younger people, but one — complaining a lot about aches and pains — seems to be more pronounced in older people.